Otto Hahn: World War I

 Between operations, Hahn returned to Berlin, where he was able to slip back to his old laboratory and work with Meitner, continuing with their research.
-In September 1917 he was one of three officers, disguised in Austrian uniforms, sent to the Isonzo front in Italy to find a suitable location for an attack, utilising newly developed rifled minenwerfers that simultaneously hurled hundreds of containers of poison gas onto enemy targets.
+In September 1917 he was one of three officers, disguised in Austrian uniforms, sent to the Isonzo front in Italy to find a suitable location for an attack, using newly developed rifled minenwerfers that simultaneously hurled hundreds of containers of poison gas onto enemy targets.
 They selected a site where the Italian trenches were sheltered in a deep valley so that a gas cloud would persist.
 The following Battle of Caporetto broke the Italian lines, and the Central Powers overran much of northern Italy.
-In 1918 the German offensive in the west smashed through the Allies' lines after a massive release of gas from their mortars.
-That summer Hahn was accidentally poisoned by phosgene while testing a new model gas mask.
+That summer Hahn was accidentally poisoned by phosgene while testing a new model of gas mask.
 At the end of the war he was in the field in mufti on a secret mission to test a pot that heated and released a cloud of arsenicals.

 Discovery of protactinium

-In 1913, chemists Frederick Soddy and Kasimir Fajans independently observed that alpha decay caused atoms to shift down two places on the periodic table, while the loss of two beta particles restored it to its original position.
+In 1913, chemists Frederick Soddy and Kasimir Fajans independently observed that alpha decay caused atoms to move down two places on the periodic table, while the loss of two beta particles restored it to its original position.
 Under the resulting reorganisation of the periodic table, radium was placed in group II, actinium in group III, thorium in group IV and uranium in group VI.
 This left a gap between thorium and uranium.
-Soddy predicted that this unknown element, which he referred to (after Dmitri Mendeleev) as "ekatantalium", would be an alpha emitter with chemical properties similar to tantalium.
+Soddy predicted that this unknown element, which he referred to (after Dmitri Mendeleev) as "ekatantalium", would be an alpha emitter with chemical properties similar to tantalum.
 It was not long before Fajans and Oswald Helmuth Göhring discovered it as a decay product of a beta-emitting product of thorium.
-Based on the radioactive displacement law of Fajans and Soddy, this was an isotope of the missing element, which they named "brevium" after its short half life.
+Based on the radioactive displacement law of Fajans and Soddy, this was an isotope of the missing element, which they named "brevium" after its short half-life.
 However, it was a beta emitter, and therefore could not be the mother isotope of actinium.
 This had to be another isotope of the same element.

 Hahn and Meitner set out to find the missing mother isotope.
 They developed a new technique for separating the tantalum group from pitchblende, which they hoped would speed the isolation of the new isotope.
 The work was interrupted by the First World War.
 Meitner became an X-ray nurse, working in Austrian Army hospitals, but she returned to the Kaiser Wilhelm Institute in October 1916.
-Hahn joined the new gas command unit at Imperial Headquarters in Berlin in December 1916 after travelling between the western and eastern front, Berlin and Leverkusen between the summer of 1914 and late 1916.
+Hahn joined the new gas command unit at Imperial Headquarters in Berlin in December 1916 after travelling between the western and eastern front, Berlin and Leverkusen between mid-1914 and late 1916.